 - Unrequited Love Lasts Forever: "Never Be Mine".

-- Vocal Evolution - Kate Bush had a tendency to use the upper range of her voice in her early work, but shifted to a more natural singing style later on.
+- Vocal Evolution: Kate Bush had a tendency to use the upper range of her voice in her early work, but shifted to a more natural singing style later on.
 Compare the version of "Wuthering Heights" on her debut to the one on her Greatest Hits Album The Whole Story.
 Her voice is quite low in her more recent recordings, and come the 21st century she would also pick up a slight lisp (both being most noticeable when comparing her Director's Cut remakes with those from the original albums).
 Noticably, most likely because of this trope, a majority of the songs she chose for her live show Before The Dawn were songs that she had made, remade or re-recorded vocals for in the 21st century, leaving Wuthering Heights (and in fact anything before Hounds of Love) out entirely.

-Works, people, and other things that inspired Kate songs:
+Works, people, and other things that inspired Kate's songs:

 - Wuthering Heights